CDMayberry/ringteki/docs/initial-setup.md

 `

 ## Setup Project
-From here you need to run the commands per the readme under required software.
+From here you need to run the commands under [required software](https://github.com/gryffon/ringteki#required-software).

 Whenever you want to test a card yourself, you need to start the server, the gamenode, and have MongoDB running.
 ```